GoogleCloudPlatform/cloud-shell-tutorials/tutorial.md

 To create a link that shines a <walkthrough-spotlight-pointer spotlightId="devshell-web-preview-button">spotlight on the web preview icon</walkthrough-spotlight-pointer>, add the following:

     <walkthrough-spotlight-pointer
-        spotlightId="devshell-web-preview-button"
+        spotlightId="devshell-web-preview-button">
-        text="spotlight on the web preview icon">
+      spotlight on the web preview icon
     </walkthrough-spotlight-pointer>

 You can find a list of supported spotlight targets in the [documentation for Cloud Shell Tutorials](https://cloud.google.com/shell/docs/tutorials).